BlazerYoo/file-structure/README.md

 # file structure
 Generate markdown of file structure

+Ideal for